mpkelly/siam/README.md

 # Siam - a platform agnostic way to define component libraries

 Siam allows you to define design tokens and elements (e.g. buttons, checkboxes etc) in a way that is platform agnostic.
-The tokens and elements are defined in a System file which can be converted into something usable: CSS, React components etc. You can create your system from scratch, use a pre-defined system or compose one from Siam's library of tokens and elements.
+The tokens and elements are defined in a System file which can be converted into a target platform: CSS, React components etc. You can create your own System file from scratch, use a pre-defined system or compose one from Siam's library of tokens and elements.

 ## What kind of problems does it solve?

-- Serves as a master source for design tokens and elements.
-Target multiple SDKs from the same single source.
-- The libraries we use change often: Angular 1, React JS, Angular 2, Vue etc; but the component styles we use are stable: solid buttons, round buttons, outline button etc. Each time a new library emerges, Siam just needs an adapter to convert existing Systems into usable code for that library.
+- Siam serves as a master source for design tokens and elements.
+With the same System file, you can target multiple SDKs and platforms.
+The libraries we use change often, e.g. Angular 1, React JS, Angular 2 and Vue etc; but the component styles we use are stable: solid buttons, round buttons, outline button etc. Each time a new library emerges, Siam just needs an adapter to convert existing Systems into usable code for that library.
 - Tired of every app or site looking like Popular Component library with the only the color scheme changed?
 Siam makes it easy to quickly create something unique.
 You can also combine existing library tokens and elements into your own unique System.
 - Siam is designer and developer friendly.
 Everyone can use the same master source.